-Appeal is a written request by a member or his or her representative for Moda Health to review an adverse benefit determination.
+Appeal is a written request by a member or his or her representative for Moda Health or the Marketplace to review an adverse benefit determination.

-Complaint means an expression of dissatisfaction about a specific problem a member has encountered or about a decision by Moda Health or an agent acting for Moda Health or a provider.
+Complaint means an expression of dissatisfaction about a specific problem a member has encountered or about a decision by Moda Health or the Marketplace or an agent acting for Moda Health or the Marketplace, or a provider.
 It includes a request to resolve the problem or change the decision.
 Asking for information or clarification about the policy is not a complaint.